 - CBT models do not assume a single cause for a problem or assume that identifying the initial cause of a problem is necessary for treatment to be successful.
 CBT recognizes that a combination of biological/genetic, psychological (i.e., thoughts, feelings, behaviors) and social (e.g., interpersonal relations, environmental) factors may contribute to and maintain a presenting problem.

 What Happens During and Between Therapy Sessions?

 - Therapy sessions tend to be relatively structured, meaning that an agenda is set to make sure that certain material is covered in each session.
 There is, of course, flexibility regarding the content and format of sessions and the agenda is set collaboratively by the client and therapist.
 However, most sessions will involve some discussion of current mood and difficulties, a review of homework and progress on the work from the prior session, learning a new skill or discussion of a particular issue, and setting a plan for work to be completed before the next session.

 - Homework is a key component of CBT.
-The goal of therapy is to teach clients new skills to more effectively manage their difficulties, so much of the work happens outside of sessions as clients try to practice these skills in their day-to-day life.
+The goal of therapy is to teach clients new skills to manage their difficulties more effectively, so much of the work happens outside of sessions as clients try to practice these skills in their day-to-day life.
 Homework is usually very practical, and involves trying out new behaviors, thinking strategies, etc., rather than the kind of homework associated with classroom learning.
 There are no tests in CBT!

 - Consistent with the scientific approach that characterizes CBT, the client and therapist gather ‘data’ to learn about the client’s problems and potential solutions.
 Assessment is common in CBT and may involve completing questionnaires or self-monitoring exercises to see how symptoms are changing over the course of treatment.
 Examples of self-monitoring exercises include tracking changes in mood, self-critical thoughts, or unwanted behaviors, such as binge eating..
 Data is used to inform whether a particular approach is working for you and to inform changes to the plan.